 With Event Hubs, you can start with data streams in megabytes, and grow to gigabytes or terabytes.
 The Auto-inflate feature is one of the many options available to scale the number of throughput units to meet your usage needs.

 With a broad ecosystem available in various languages (.NET, Java, Python, Go, Node.js), you can easily start processing your streams from Event Hubs.
 All supported client languages provide low-level integration.
-The ecosystem also provides you with seamless integration with Azure services like Stream Analytics and Azure Functions enabling you to build serverless architectures.
+The ecosystem also provides you with seamless integration with Azure services like Azure Stream Analytics and Azure Functions and thus enables you to build serverless architectures.

 Key architecture components

 Event Hubs contains the following key components:

 - Event producers: Any entity that sends data to an event hub.
 Event publishers can publish events using HTTPS or AMQP 1.0 or Apache Kafka (1.0 and above)